AzureZeng/UtilityLib.Net/src/MSBuildTasks.GetTextFileHandler/README.md

 Currently this package is enough for normal usage.
 Maybe more features are needed to be implemented in the future.

+**WARNING**: This package may have some break changes in the future.

 ## Requirements

 Tool `msgfmt` must be installed and configured properly in your `PATH` environment variable.